 “Does one vote really matter?”

 This morning, I surprised myself.
-I woke up thinking not about tomorrow’s election, but instead about a seminar I took in psych grad school.
+I woke up thinking not about the election, but instead about a seminar I took in psych grad school.
 The professor was an excellent teacher, published articles, thriving clinical practice.
 My grad school cadre always looked forward to this class…except for one gigantic pain in the neck.
 “Mory” audited the seminar from another program, and his goal in life was to challenge the doctor at every turn.
-On this day, decades ago, our professor presented a case and asked us formulate a treatment plan.
+On this particular day, decades ago, our professor presented a case and asked us to formulate a treatment plan.
 Mory, as always, had another agenda.

 “You don’t do research,” he declared, apropos of absolutely nothing.